-This proposed rule is modeled after previous NEP designations in Idaho, for the control and management of wolves that caused conflicts and economic impacts on livestock producers.
+This rule is modeled after previous NEP designations in Idaho, Montana, and Wyoming that contributed to the recovery of gray wolves while allowing for the control and management of wolves that caused conflicts and economic impacts on livestock producers.
 The majority of gray wolves in the Western United States are part of the NRM population, which is no longer protected under the Act.
-Despite increased incidences of human-caused mortality in the NRM population after delisting, this population is stable to increasing, and wolves from this population have readily dispersed to other States, including Colorado (Service 2020, pp. 14-19; 85 FR 69778, November 3, 2020).
+Despite increased incidences of human-caused mortality in the NRM population after delisting, this population is stable to increasing.(Service 2020, pp. 14-19; 85 FR 69778, November 3, 2020).